MostlyFocusedMike/mostly-focused-site-v2/public/markdown/bayesian-pt1.md

-# CHAPTER 1: BAYESIAN THINKING AND EVERYDAY REASONING
+# CH 1: Bayesian Thinking and Everyday Reasoning
 ## Overview
 - Frequentist statistics is founded on the idea that probability represents the frequency with which something happens
 - Bayesian statistics is concerned with how probabilities represent how uncertain we are about a piece of information.